 When it comes to hanging curtains and shades, there are a few basic rules to follow.
-Hanging curtains as high and wide as possible to make windows appear larger is a classic rule of thumb.
+Certain rules are well-known among the design community and even décor aficionados.
+For instance, we know that hanging curtains as high and wide as possible to make windows appear larger is a classic rule of thumb.
 However, each window is different and requires its own specific attention, and that’s when we come in with plenty of inspiration to help you navigate the world of window coverings.
 Keep scrolling for our favorite tricks for hanging curtains and shades.

 Roman shades are the perfect solution when floor-to-ceiling curtains are not an option (when windows are in front of a radiator or a bathtub, for example).
 My favorite type of shade is the relaxed roman.
-Instead of a stiff-looking roman, ask for a relaxed look and pick a breezy fabric.
 The result is always timelessly chic.

 If you want to go the patterned route, hang curtains as high as possible and wide enough so they hang outside the window frame when opened.
 That way you’re not blocking valuable sun rays from streaming in.
 Pay attention to the weight of the fabric—I generally prefer heavier fabrics like velvets with blackout liners.
 Pro tip: You can also insert weights in the hem of the curtains to make them hang straighter.